xcart/xc5-manual/en/setting_up_x-cart_5_environment/configuring_attachments_sending.md

 use_sendfile = On
 ```

-Later on, you'll have to perform some server-specific configuration.
+After that you will also need to perform some server-specific configuration as provided below.

 ## Apache-specific configuration

-Apache server requires `mod_xsendfile` to enable XSendFile option and the corresponding headers.
+Apache server requires `mod_xsendfile` to enable the XSendFile option and the corresponding headers.
+So you will need to make sure it is available.

-Also, you have to edit the main `.htaccess` file in the root of the X-Cart folder and add the following config option:
+Also, you will need to edit the main `.htaccess` file in the root of the X-Cart folder and add the following config option:

 ```
 XSendFile On